 - Walking: Wear comfortable shoes.
 There is a lot of walking at the Carolina Renaissance Festival!
 And all of the paths are natural surfaces- including gravel.
 So plan comfortable shoes as part of your costume.

 While you’re in the area for the Carolina Renaissance Festival, here are some nearby places that you should check out.

 Lake Norman is North Carolina’s largest manmade lake and home to the 1,900-acre Lake Norman State Park.
-It’s a 40-minute drive from the Carolina Renaissance Festival and a great place to enjoy the outdoors.
+It’s a 40-minute drive from the North Carolina Renaissance Festival and a great place to enjoy the outdoors.

 Visitors can hike the 30+ miles of trail around the lake, go fishing, or rent a boat.

 Mooresville is a great gateway to the NC Renaissance Fair.

 One of the town’s best attractions is Carrigan Farms, a family-owned farm that hosts U-pick fruits and vegetables.
 There, you’ll also find a natural rock quarry swimming hole, which is especially welcome on hot days.

 Mooresville is also a racing hub, and many of the top NASCAR team shops are located here.
 JR Motorsports, Team Penske, and Kyle Busch Motorsports are based in the town.